Drug Sentencing Reforms Begin This Summer

 On the first day of August each year, the Minnesota Sentencing Guidelines Commission publishes revised guidelines for felony sentencing.
 The 2016 changes were discussed in two public hearings and approved by the commission in a 7 to 3 vote.
 They were presented to the Minnesota legislature in a report dated January 16, 2016.
 Some of the changes in drug sentencing may be controversial as they are less harsh compared to previous standards.

 Barring any complications, the new guidelines will be implemented on August 1, 2016.
-As Max A. Keller, drug attorney St. Paul, explains, “The new guidelines can give those found guilty of minor drug offenses the second chance they deserve.”
+As Max A. Keller, a St. Paul drug attorney, explains, “The new guidelines can give those found guilty of minor drug offenses the second chance they deserve.”

 The Minnesota Sentencing Guidelines Commission was established in 1980 to review incarceration trends and put a meaningful sentencing structure in place.
 The commission developed the “sentencing grid” to provide a logical framework for setting consistent prison sentences.
 It assigns each crime a “severity level” and gives the offender a “criminal history score” based on the number of past offenses.
 Judges use these factors to determine a drug offender’s sentence.